Skip to main content

 Love Letter to a Close Friend You Have Fallen For

-A careful love letter to a close friend when your feelings have grown, but you do not want to pressure or risk the friendship unfairly.
+A gentle love letter to a close friend when your feelings have grown, but you want to protect the friendship and avoid unfair pressure.

 Dear [Name],

-I have rewritten this letter in my head more times than I can count.
+I’ve rewritten this letter in my head more times than I can count.
 Part of me wanted to keep it simple and say nothing.
-Another part of me knew that silence was starting to feel dishonest, at least with myself.
+But another part of me knew that staying silent was starting to feel dishonest, at least with myself.

 Somewhere along the way, my feelings for you changed.
-I do not know if there was one exact moment.
-Maybe it was when we talked until late about [shared memory].
-Maybe it was the way you noticed when I was quiet before I had explained anything.
-Maybe it was not one moment at all, but a thousand small ones gathering quietly until I could no longer ignore what they meant.
+I don’t know if there was one exact moment.
+Maybe it happened when we talked late into the night about [shared memory].
+Maybe it was the way you noticed I was quiet before I’d said a word.
+Maybe it wasn’t just one moment, but a thousand small ones gathering quietly until I couldn’t ignore what they meant.

 I care about you deeply as my friend.
-That is the first truth, and it matters more than anything else in this letter.
-I do not want to lose what we have by saying what I feel, and I do not want you to feel trapped by my honesty.
+That’s the first truth, and it matters most of all.
+I don’t want to lose what we have by saying how I feel, and I don’t want you to feel trapped by my honesty.

-But I have feelings for you that are more than friendship.
-I think about you when something good happens and I want to tell someone first.
-I notice the small details of you: the way you pause before answering when a question matters, the way you make people feel seen, the way being around you makes ordinary time feel less ordinary.
+But my feelings for you go beyond friendship.
+I think of you first when something good happens.
+I notice the little things: the way you pause before answering a meaningful question, the way you make people feel seen, the way being around you makes ordinary time feel special.

-I am not writing this to ask you for an immediate answer.
-I am not asking you to feel the same way because I have finally said it.
-I know this may surprise you, and I understand if you need time, space or even if your answer is simply that you do not see me that way.
+I’m not writing this to ask for an immediate answer.
+I’m not asking you to feel the same way just because I’ve finally said it.
+I know this might surprise you, and I understand if you need time, space, or even if you simply don’t see me that way.

-If that is true, I will respect it.
-I may need a little time to settle my own feelings, but I will not punish you for being honest.
-Your friendship has never been a small thing to me, and I do not want my feelings to become a weight you have to carry.
+If that’s true, I’ll respect it.
+I might need a little time to settle my own feelings, but I would never hold your honesty against you.
+Your friendship has always meant a lot to me, and I don’t want my feelings to become a weight you have to carry.

-I wanted you to know because you matter to me, and because I would rather speak carefully than keep pretending that nothing has changed inside me.
+I wanted you to know because you matter to me, and because I’d rather be honest than keep pretending nothing has changed in me.

 With honesty and care,